vicktor/vampire/README.md

 ## ToDo
 Code needs to be improved and unused parts removed

+It would be very interesting if someone can test with FreeStyleLibre, right now I don't have any sensor to test, the package name would be com.freestylelibre3.app, I add it to VampireCollector code

 ## Bugs
 Sometimes the service stops and does not continue to collect data.
 If anyone knows how to fix this, open an issue or make a pull request.